ic-cubesat/git-tutorial/tutorial.md

 ## Workflow

-1. git clone - get a copy of the repository
+1. get a copy of the _remote_ repository
-2. make some changes
+2. make some changes & check them
-3. git status - check chagnes
-4. git add    - stage changes
+4. stage & commit changes - save your work _locally_
-5. git commit - commit changes
-6. git pull   - fetch other changes to the repository that happened in the meantime
+6. fetch _remote_ changes that took place in the meantime
-7. git commit - commit the merged changes
-8. git push   - push your changes
+7. integrate these changes with yours (can be automated)
+8. send your version to the repository
 9. done!

 # git command line client